hassanalzahrani-1/duc/README.md

 ### 🚀 Production-Ready
 - **⚡ High Performance**: FastAPI backend with async support and GZip compression
 - **🏥 Health Monitoring**: Comprehensive health checks with dependency verification
-- **☁️ Cloud-Native**: One-command deployment to AWS Elastic Beanstalk
+- **☁️ Cloud-Native**: Multi-container Docker deployment to AWS Elastic Beanstalk
-- **🐳 Docker Support**: Containerized setup with Docker Compose for easy development
+- **🐳 Docker Architecture**: Separate containers for backend and frontend+nginx
 - **💾 Persistent Storage**: Chroma vector database with automatic persistence
-- **🔒 Secure by Default**: CORS protection, environment-based configuration
+- **🔒 Secure by Default**: CORS protection, environment-based configuration, backend not exposed

 ## 🎬 What Can Duc Do?